gipi/blog/_drafts/installing-bootloader-into-atmega328.md

-A thing to note here is that the bootloader is not always running (there is not an OS into the microcontroller, the system is *real time*), so in order to access the bootloader you have to reset the board and this can be achieved using the ``DTR`` pin of the ``UART`` interface.
+A thing to note here is that the bootloader is not always running (there is not an OS into the microcontroller, the system is *real time*), so in order to access the bootloader you have to reset the board and the bootloader must start after the reset.

-Now I want to configure what I just described.
+Let see how to configurate the microcontroller and connect the components on the breadboard.

 ### Fuses